FAQs on Engineers’ Choice Awards

 Q: How do I nominate a product?

-A: Products are nominated through CFE Media’s New Products for Engineers platform.
+A: Products are nominated through an online form created by CFE Media.
 Detailed instructions and access to this form are be available on the Engineers’ Choice Awards Official Rules page.

 Q: What products should be nominated?